Shreya-singhal07/chat-app/README.md

 - Real-time messaging with Socket.IO
 - Individual and group chat functionality with admin access functionalities.
-- User authentication and authorization using JWT and bcrypt
+- User authentication and authorization using JWT
 - Responsive design using Material-UI
 - User profile management
 - Real-time Typing indicators to show when a user is typing.